Hank Williams Jr.

-Randall Hank Williams (born May 26, 1949), known professionally as Hank Williams Jr. or Bocephus, is an American singer-songwriter and musician.
+Randall Hank Williams (born May 26, 1949), known professionally as Hank Williams Jr., Bocephus or simply Hank Jr, is an American singer-songwriter and musician.
 His musical style has been described as a blend of rock, blues, and country.
 He is the son of country musician Hank Williams and the father of musicians Sam Williams, Holly Williams and Hank Williams III, and the grandfather of Coleman Williams.
 He is also the half-brother of Jett Williams.

 Williams began his career following in his famed father's footsteps, covering his father's songs and imitating his father's style.
-Williams' first television appearance was in a December 1963 episode of The Ed Sullivan Show, in which at the age of fourteen he sang several songs associated with his father.
+Williams's first television appearance was in a December 1963 episode of The Ed Sullivan Show, in which at the age of fourteen he sang several songs associated with his father.
 The following year, he was a guest star on Shindig!.

 As Williams struggled to define his own voice and place within the country music genre, his style began slowly to evolve.
 His career was interrupted by a near-fatal fall while he was climbing Ajax Peak in Montana on August 8, 1975.
 After an extended recovery, he rebuilt his career in both the country rock and outlaw country scenes.
-As a multi-instrumentalist, Williams' repertoire of musical instrument skills includes guitar, bass guitar, upright bass, steel guitar, banjo, dobro, piano, keyboards, saxophone, harmonica, fiddle, and drums.
+As a multi-instrumentalist, Williams's repertoire of musical instrument skills includes guitar, bass guitar, upright bass, steel guitar, banjo, dobro, piano, keyboards, saxophone, harmonica, fiddle, and drums.
 In 2020, Williams Jr. was inducted into the Country Music Hall of Fame.

 Early life

 Randall Hank Williams was born on May 26, 1949, in Shreveport, Louisiana.
-His father nicknamed him Bocephus (after Grand Ole Opry comedian Rod Brasfield's ventriloquist dummy).
-After his father's death in 1953, he was raised by his mother, Audrey Williams.
+His father nicknamed him Bocephus after a ventrilogust dummy used by comedian Rod Brasfield.
+After his father's death in 1953, Williams was raised by his mother, Audrey Williams.

-While he was a child, Williams was influenced by a number of contemporary musicians who visited his family and taught him various musical instruments and styles.
-Among these figures of influence were Merle Haggard, Johnny Cash, Fats Domino, Earl Scruggs, Lightnin' Hopkins, and Jerry Lee Lewis.
+While he was a child, Williams was influenced by contemporary musicians who visited his family and taught him various musical instruments and styles.
+Among his mentors or inspirations were Merle Haggard, Johnny Cash, Fats Domino, Earl Scruggs, Sonny Osborne, Lightnin' Hopkins, and Jerry Lee Lewis.
 Williams first stepped onto the stage and sang his father's songs when he was eight years old.

 He attended John Overton High School in Nashville, Tennessee, where he would take his guitar to music class and play for pep rallies and performances with the choir.